 Filter fabric, seeding, straw bales and straw mats are used in situations where siltation may be of concern.

 While resource roads are available for public use; they are sometimes closed during periods of freeze and thaw to prevent excessive damage.

-Wire Gabion Baskets also used in place of wooden abutments, but more commonly used with wooded bridges 30 feet or less.
+Wire Gabion Baskets are also used in place of wooden abutments but are more commonly used with wooded bridges 30 feet or less.

-In terms of safety, all new bridge installations now include the erection guardrails on any structure with a height greater than 2 m.
-Guardrails are erected on all four corners of the bridge, extending out at a slight angle (flaring) on the shoulders of the road to approximately 4.5m
+In terms of safety, bridge installations include the erection of guardrails on any structure with a height greater than two metres.
+Guardrails are erected on all corners of the bridge and extend out at a slight angle (flaring) on the shoulders of the road to approximately 4.5 metres.